1843

 1990

-The general interest in minimalism imposes its ownimprint and the appearance of kitchen furniture: all unnecessary (albeit necessary), but capable of breaking the harmony and purity of the overall appearance, carefully hides behind the doors and sliding panels.
-With hidden attributes (stove, appliances) the kitchen sometimes ceases to look like a kitchen and turns into an abstract art object.
+The craze for minimalism is creatingits imprint on the appearance of kitchen furniture: everything unnecessary (even if necessary), but capable of disrupting the harmony and purity of the overall appearance, is carefully hidden behind doors and sliding panels.
+With hidden attributes (stove, appliances), the kitchen sometimes ceases to look like a kitchen and turns into some kind of abstract art object.

 2000+

-Today, the kitchen is still the maina laboratory of design where new technologies and materials are tested.
-It is not yet clear whether it will remain built-in and subordinate to the standards or in the fashion will enter something streamlined and shapeless.
+Today, the kitchen is still the maina design laboratory where new technologies and materials are tested.
+It is not yet clear whether it will remain built-in and standardized or whether something streamlined and shapeless will come into fashion.
 The main thing is different.
-One and a half centuries of struggle were not wasted.
-We can say with confidence: there is no kitchen slavery anymore!
-And the design in this played an important role.
+A century and a half of struggle have not been in vain.
+We can say with confidence: kitchen slavery is no more!
+And design played a major role in this.
 Marina Grishina